Berbers

 - Mental Health Views

-- Mental health is often viewed through a communal lens, with family and community playing key roles in support and healing.
+- Mental health is often viewed through a holistic lens, considering spiritual and physical well-being, with community support networks playing a key role.

 - Traditional Healers